 “As dangerous as it sounds.”
-These are the words that Bill Gates used to describe the blustering, thoughtless announcement by President Donald Trump to suspend US contributions to the World Health Organization (WHO).
+These are the words that Bill Gates used to describe the blustering, thoughtless announcement by President Donald Trump to suspend US contributions to the World Health Organization (WHO) in the midst of a growing global pandemic.
 In this commentary, I look at two key issues that are swirling in the unfolding debate about what the WHO did and did not do – on travel restrictions, for one, but on a freedom of information flow more generally, for another.
 Although the WHO is being criticized for its actions on these two issues, I believe that they call for more engagement with the WHO, not less.
+The commentary starts with a personal assessment of the WHO’s strengths and weaknesses and of the important revisions to the WHO’s International Health Regulations in 2005.
+It then focuses on why the sensitive areas of managing travel and information flows justify more rather than less involvement with the WHO.
 Thank you, Bill Gates!

 Personal Experiences in Geneva

 To explain my interest in these issues, I knew the WHO well for the three decades or more that I worked in the international world of Geneva.
 I knew its governance structures, its strengths in public health but also its weaknesses, especially with regard to multi-stakeholder engagement.

 First, in the 1990s.
 I was a senior official in a neighboring international organization (the International Labor Organization) just across the street in Geneva from the WHO.
 As Deputy Director-General at the ILO, my responsibilities included coordination and engagement with the WHO and other UN agencies.
 In those years, as globalization opened the world to a burst of multiple non-state actors, I saw first-hand how the ILO brought a constitutional framework of tripartite governance (incorporating worker and employer voices with governments) to the international arena that was missing in these other UN settings.